 Roommates are matched by age and by using the information provided in the roommate section of the application.
 Students are housed in residence halls, and organized and separated by self-described gender and age.
 Staff members will live on each floor to provide constant supervision and direction.
 Explore each program location to read more about each venue.

 Yes; we offer drivers and vans to pick-up and drop-off students.
 Please contact our office for details.
 For those who choose this service, full payment and travel information must be submitted by June 1, 2019.
 The price for this service is $175 for both ways or $95 for one-way.
 The airport codes for airports closest to each camp include:

-- University of California, Riverside: Los Angeles International (LAX) or Riverside Municipal Airport (RAL)
+- University of California, Riverside: Los Angeles International (LAX) or Ontario International Airport (ONT)